gsuberland/jlcpcb_autogenerated_stackups/README.md

 where `layerCount` is the number of copper layers, `boardThickness` is the nominal PCB thickness that you would enter in the order page, `outerWeight` is the outer layer copper weight (e.g. 0.5, 1.0, 2.0) in ounces, `innerWeight` is the inner layer copper weight in ounces, and `templateName` is the JLCPCB stackup template name (e.g. `JLC04161H-7628` for the default 4L stackup).
 Default stackups, referred to as "No requirement" by JLC's order page, have a template name of `NOREQ`.

-For example, a 4L board with 1.6mm thickness, 1oz outer copper, 0.5oz inner copper, and the JLC0416H-7628 stackup would be called:
+For example, an Altium stackup for a 4L board with 1.6mm thickness, 1oz outer copper, 0.5oz inner copper, and the JLC0416H-7628 stackup would be called:

 ```
 jlcpcb_4L_1.6mm_outer1oz_inner0.5oz_JLC04161H-7628.stackupx